karsil/react-redux-calculator/README.md

 # React-Redux-Calculator
-This is my Lab Assignment for my course MI133 *Modern Web Development* an the FH Kiel in the winter term 2018/2019.
+This is a lab assignment for my course MI133 *Modern Web Development* at the Fachhochschule Kiel in the winter term 2018/2019.

 ## Requirements